soggybag/Weather-App-2/README.md

 # Weather-App Xcode 7 Swift 2

-This is a simple weather app that displays weather data from [OpenWeatherMap.org](http://openweathermap.org).
+This is a simple app that displays weather data from [OpenWeatherMap.org](http://openweathermap.org).
 These files follow the tutorial on youtube [here](http://openweathermap.org).

 The app also displays an image representing the weather condition along with the temperature, and any other information you might want to include.
+I encourage you to build and expand on what is presented here.

 #What you will learn